liesenf/andreasliesenfeld.github.io/talking-chinese-characters.md

 	     My last name is Wang.
 The 'wang'(王) character in the word 'king' (国王).

 Building on these insights, we model strategies that speakers use to disambiguate Chinese characters in personal names.
+We use a decision tree-based bot development environment with integrated speech recognition capabilities [1] [2].
+Our bot consists of two main components:

+(1) databases that contain relevant Chinese characters for Chinese last name processing (n=400) and given name processing (n=19000).

-Our bot is built around a range of Chinese character databases linked to a voice interface in form of a decision tree with a depth of 2 to 12 question-response pairs.
-The tree mainly consists of routines that select and confirm candidate characters, as well as several repair and fallback repair loops.
+(2) a voice interface with integrated intent recognition (rule-based and machine learning-based) that navigates the decision tree with the user (currently of a depth of 2 to 12 question-response pairs).

+In addition to these two main components the bot also features a range of additional modules that provide additional navigation capabilities such as fallback repair loops and fast-track tree navigation for advanced user models.
+The bot can be employed as a stand-alone voice interface or integrated in existing voice assistant ecosystems such as Actions-on-Google, Alexa Skills or Wit.ai.